 On top of that, in the same research, win-back emails with £-off discounts in their subject lines were nearly twice as successful as emails with %-off discounts at getting people to open and read them.

 Although getting a customer to open an email is a good start, the contents of that email will make or break whether you win them back or not.
 Here are some different approaches to the contents of lapsed customer emails (and it’s certainly advisable to create an automated workflow of emails employing more than one).

 A win-back offer email

-Give lapsed customers a juicy deal to encourage them to get back buying (like the examples from Missguided, Tesco and American Apparel below).
+Give lapsed customers a juicy deal to encourage them to get back buying (like the examples from Missguided, lookfantastic and American Apparel below).
 You may want to create a stronger incentive for lapsing and lapsed hero customers.
 Likewise, if their average order value is high (i.e. they’re not a bargain shopper), you could offer non-monetary incentives like free p&p or gift wrapping.